-The intercollegiate sports program at UT offers crew, tennis, golf and water skiing for both men and women.
-There are baseball, wrestling and soccer for men; and softball, basketball, volleyball and archery for women.
+The intercollegiate sports program at UT offers crew, tennis, swimming, and water skiing for both men and women.
+There are baseball, golf and soccer for men; and golf, basketball and volleyball for women.

 Intramural sports include all of the above, plus handball, swimming, table tennis, touch football and bowling.